On this wiki page we will list the Ornithogalum species that originate in southern Africa from A-O.

 Ornithogalum maculatum is found in sandy soils, often in rocks from Namaqualand to the southwest Cape and the western Karoo.
 It is a very striking plant with orange to orange-red or yellow floweres with the outer tipal tips often having a dark blotch.
 These first 3 photos were taken September 2006 in Namaqualand by Bob Rutemoeller and Mary Sue Ittner.
 Flowers seen in the morning mist were not yet open, but later in the day they were.
 Photos 4-6 were taken on the Biekoes Farm near Nieuwoudtville by Cameron McMaster September 2011.

-Ornithogalum multifolium is a tiny plant usually less than 10 cm. high, but can be up to 25 cm.
+Ornithogalum multifolium is a tiny plant usually less than 10 cm high, but can be up to 25 cm.
 It is found in shallow pockets of soil on rock outcrops from Namaqualand south to areas in the western Cape.
 We saw it often with the flowers closed in the early morning or later in the day in the Roggeveld and the Bokkeveld Plateau in September 2006.
-These pictures were taken by Bob Rutemoeller and Mary Sue Ittner of a group seen in Namaqualand in the middle of the day and illustrate the habitat as well as the flowers.
-The last picture from Rod Saunders.
+The first three photos were taken by Bob Rutemoeller and Mary Sue Ittner of a group seen in Namaqualand in the middle of the day and illustrate the habitat as well as the flowers.
+The fourth and fifth photos were taken September 2011 by Cameron McMaster in the Roggeveld.
+The last photo was taken by Rod Saunders.

 Ornithogalum neopatersonia, syn.
 Neopatersonia uitenhagensis, grows on mostly limestone slopes and has greenish flowers with white stamens.
 It blooms in the spring.
 Photo taken by Alan Horstmann.